Before commencing your study at CUHK, please read the following important information.

 Applications for concurrent registration must be submitted before registration with CUHK.
 You can download the application form from the Online Application System for Postgraduate Programmes.
 Your registration will only be accepted if either your concurrent registration is approved or you have withdrawn from the other programme.

 According to Clause 3.5 of the General Regulations Governing Postgraduate Studies: “A student registered for a full-time programme of studies shall not take up any full-time employment, paid or unpaid, during term time except with prior permission of the Graduate Council.
 Recipient of a Postgraduate Studentship shall not take up full-time or part-time employment, except with prior permission of the Graduate Council.”

 Students of full-time programmes who wish to take up full-time employment (or full-time/part-time employment for PGS holders) should seek approval from the Graduate Division and Graduate Council by submitting a written application to the Head of the Graduate Division concerned before taking up the employment.

 If you have completed the online registration and fulfilled all admission condition(s), you may collect your CU Link from the CU Link Card Centre, on or after your admission date.

-Non-local students need to submit a copy of the entry permit and landing slip to the Graduate School before collecting your CU Link (Learn more).
-Please contact CU Link Card Centre 5 working days after the submission of your entry permit and landing slip to see if your CU Link is ready and check the arrangement for collection.
+Non-local students need to complete online document verification before collecting your CU Link (Learn more).
+Please contact CU Link Card Centre 5 working days after the completion of online document verification to see if your CU Link is ready and check the arrangement for collection.